-Following points should be taken care of while working on project:
+Following points should be taken care of while working during industrial training:

-- 1. The students have to attend industrial training for the duration of minimum 3 months in any of the following fields: - a) Designing - b) Video Editing - c) VFX - d) 2D Animation - e) 3D Animation - 2.
-The duration of the project should be minimum 1500 frames. - 3.
-The project evaluation criteria primarily focus on: - a) Effective use of camera and various software tools - b) The project (i.e. animated movie/sequence) undertaken must convey the message successfully for which it is undertaken. - c) Project Report - d) Viva Voce - 4.
-The project report must include: - a) Title and abstract overview of the work done during project. - b) Brief introduction to the company and specific area of project being carried out. - c) Requirements: Hardware and environment needed for the project Various Software/Tools used to make the project - d) Project plan: The subject matter/script/scenes as required for the project. - e) Implementation of the project: Script Writing, Design, Recording, Audio/Video Editing etc. - 5.
-The project submission includes the following: - a) Training Certificate - b) Project Report - c) Work files and Final Render
+- 1. The students have to attend industrial training for the duration of minimum of 3 months in any of the following fields:

+- a) Designing

+- b) Video Editing

+- c) VFX

+- d) 2D Animation

+- e) 3D Animation

+- 2. The duration of the training work submission should be minimum 1500 frames.

+- 3. The evaluation criteria primarily focus on:

+- a) Effective use of camera and various software tools

+- b) The assignment (i.e. animated movie/sequence) undertaken must convey the message successfully for which it is undertaken.

+- c) Training Report

+- d) Viva Voce

+- 4. The training report must include:

+- a) Title and abstract overview of the work done during training.

+- b) Brief introduction to the company and specific area of work being carried out.

+- c) Requirements:

+Hardware and environment needed

+Various Software/Tools used

+- d) Plan: The subject matter/script/scenes as required. - e) Implementation: Script Writing, Design, Recording, Audio/Video Editing etc. - 5.
+The project submission includes the following: - a) Training Certificate - b) Training Report - c) Work files and Final Render